Mini Gastric Bypass vs Gastric Bypass

 Difference Between Mini Gastric Bypass and Gastric Bypass

 These days, the procedures are slightly different than they originally were.
 One exciting change was the switch from open surgery to laparoscopic surgery.
-Laparoscopic surgery allows the surgeon to perform procedures by cutting small incisions and inserting a small camera called a laparoscope into the surgical site while the surgeon is performing the procedure.
+Laparoscopic surgery allows the surgeon to perform procedures by cutting small incisions and inserting a small camera called a laparoscope into the surgical site.
 This reduces recovery time and risks of infections and complications.
 Many procedures that used to require open surgery can now be performed laparoscopically, and the regular and mini gastric bypass procedures are no exception.

 Which Is Better: Mini Gastric Bypass or Gastric Bypass?